-Student CORE Alcohol and Other Drug Survey
+NDSU Alcohol, Tobacco, and Other Drug (ATOD) Survey

-The Survey has been administered nationally every year since it was first developed in 1989.
+NDSU's ATOD Survey assesses the nature, scope and consequences of alcohol and other drug use.
+The survey was modeled after a similar format used by the CORE Institute, which is a program of the Student Health Center at Southern Illinois University Carbondale.The Survey has been administered nationally every year since it was first developed in 1989.
 The survey has been shown to have high content validity, construct validity and test reliability.
 More detailed information regarding the reliability and validity of the survey instrument can be obtained from the CORE Institute’s website.